The Table of Contents may be found here.

 Peñasco Group, forming a thin layer that dips with the gneiss to

-lowermost hard sandstone beds form the knob in the third and
+beds form the knob in the center of the panorama.

-The first frame shows an unnamed canyon descending from the north
+At far left is an unnamed canyon descending from the north end of

 Mesa into the valley of the Rio Guadalupe.
-More Osha Canyon
+The Osha Canyon

-Formation is visible in the wall of this canyon below center in
+Formation is visible in the wall of this canyon, overlain by

 The red beds on the southern (right) slopes of Guadalupita Mesa